HETTON ART

 Fred Finch

-I Joined Hetton Art Club in January 2015, after retiring.
+I joined the Hetton Art Club in January 2015, after retiring.
 I'm a self taught artist who enjoyed art at school but, due to a very busy working life, never found the time to continue with it.
 Now that I've started to paint again, after some 55 years, I'm experimenting with different media, including watercolour, seascapes, animals and flowers.

 Our club is very friendly and has some extremely talented artists, who are happy to give advice and encouragement to newcomers, who just want to " have a go".
 Do come and join us!